 Note: I recommend mixing the brine in a bowl first to mix it well until the sugar and salt have dissolved.

+Yes, I will be using brine in this smoked turkey recipe.
 You can then transfer the brine in the zip lock bag once it is ready.

 Mix the ingredients well and once the sugar and salt are dissolved, place the turkey in a large zip lock bag or any large container to hold the turkey and the brine.